pepkit/divvy/docs/configuration.md

 ### The `submission_template` attribute

 Each compute package specifies a path to a template file (`submission_template`).
 The template file provides a skeleton that `divvy` will populate with job-specific attributes.
 These paths can be relative or absolute; relative paths are considered *relative to the DIVCFG file*.

-## Resources

-You may notice that the compute config file does not specify resources to request (like memory, CPUs, or time).
-Yet, these are required in order to submit a job to a cluster. **Resources are not handled by the divcfg file** because they not relative to a particular computing environment; instead they vary by pipeline and sample.
-As such, these items should be provided elsewhere.
+Let's explore what template files look like next.

 ## Template files